Entry to the property

 Entry must be between 8am and 6pm Monday to Saturday.

-Entry is only permitted outside these hours, on a Sunday or public holiday if the tenant agrees.
+Entry is only permitted outside these hours, eg. on a Sunday or public holiday if the tenant agrees.

 General inspections